 Not sure what product to offer?

-A good way to know what would be a good idea or product for you is to pick something that you already get asked about.
-Look through your email or messages, what do people email or message you wanting to know about?
+A good way to know what would be a good idea or product for you is to pick something that you have already been asked about.
+Look through your email or messages, what do people email or message you want to know about?